RikkaApps/Sui/README.md

 ## User guide

 Note, the behavior of existing apps that only supports "su" will NOT change.
-You can ask the developer of root apps to use Sui, or wait for the day that Sui becomes part of Magisk.

 ### Install